adamfowleruk/mljs/planning.md

    - DEFERRED Allow workplaces to be kept instead in a drop down menu
    - DEFERRED Menu Editor
     - DEFERRED Also allow fixed tabs at start and end (list for each).
 E.g. Settings, Home, etc. for non-workplace dynamic pages - display text, url
+   - Create new Workplace page dialogue - name, based on - then load in page editor
    - New workplace page button on end of nav widget
    - Powered by MarkLogic image (license?)
   - Practicality updates